AmberELEC/website/docs/Upcoming-Features.md

 You can also set the controller configuration to "Custom", and the system will read the controller configuration from `GAMES/gamedata/mupen64plussa/custominput.ini`.
 This file only contains entries for the P/M/V layout and MP/552 layout instead of thousands of unused entries, so it should be a little less confusing to edit.
 The previous `InputAutoCfg.ini` file is no longer supported.

 If there are any other options or controller configurations you'd like to see supported, please ping `yonkuma` on the Discord server.

+## Laserdisc Games

+Laserdisc games are moving from the `daphne` folder to the `laserdisc` folder.

+We're switching over our emulator for Laserdisc games, which has more than doubled the playable laserdisc games.
+We now support Daphne and Singe formatted games.
+You can find a preview of the upcoming changes on the [Laserdisc System Page](System-Laserdisc)